 10% to IRS if you did not have federal withholding

-5% to NY if you are an NYC resident and had NY withholding or withholding from another state (excepting MD)
+5% to NY if you are an NYC resident and had NY withholding or withholding from another state (excepting MD and WI)

-5% to NY if you are a non-NYC NY resident and did not have NY withholding or got unemployment from a state that doesn't tax it, such as CA, NJ, MD or PA.
+5% to NY if you are a non-NYC NY resident and did not have NY withholding or got unemployment from a state that doesn't tax it, such as CA, NJ, MD, PA or WI.

-8% to NY if you are an NYC resident and did not have any state withholding, or had MD withholding.
+8% to NY if you are an NYC resident and did not have any state withholding, or had MD/WI withholding.

 On the total of any Rental Income